verenablaschke/dialect-clustering/README.md

 ## Current Data

 The BDPA contains a list of 111 cognate sets across 21 German/Dutch dialects, transcribed in IPA, and already aligned.
-(More details in the ```data``` and ```tmp``` folders.)
+(More details in the ```data``` folder.)
 It seems like all of the entries were transcribed by a single person and aligned by another.

 ### TODO